daniel-lanciana/rant/angularjs.md

 ## Directives

 JSTL (Java Standard Tag Library) semantic tag attributes for Angular.
 Great for re-usable components in HTML pages such as form elements.
 The example below outputs a form text input, mandatory message and the message 'Hello' three times.
+Leverages the Angular compiler to attach behavior to any HTML element or create new elements.

 * Types:
   * Decorator: